hmdnikoo/MOVIE-INFORMATION-CLIENT/README.md

 # MOVIEINFORMATIONCLIENT

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

+It is a boilerplate project.
+I developed it in 5 hours!
+Please feel free to message me If you find any bugs and problems or you have any idea.
+You can find the The Web API [here](https://github.com/hmdnikoo/MovieInformation)

 ## Development server